 Protein will keep you feeling full longer, making it easier to eat less.
 It is also required to build muscle as you exercise.
 Stick with lean protein sources like fish, chicken, and turkey, or beans if you are a vegetarian.

-Eating more fruit and vegetables is another key factor to reduce thigh fat.
+Eating more fruit and vegetables is another key factor in reducing thigh fat.
 Most fruits and vegetables contain a high level of fiber.
 As well as being filling, it takes a long time to digest, so you will feel full for longer when eating fiber-rich foods.
 Fruit and vegetables also provide the nutrients you will need when you increase your activity level through exercise.

 Carbohydrates are okay in moderation if you eat the right type.
 In fact, they provide energy.
-Just be sure not to choose processed carbs, which are full of empty calories – calories with little or no nutritional value.
+Just be sure not to choose processed carbs full of empty calories – calories with little or no nutritional value.

 Eat whole grains.
 Choosing grain bread over white will be healthier, more nutritious, and the fiber in the grains will take longer to digest and keep you feeling full long after you have finished eating.